artiebits.com

 Is AI Coming for Software Engineers?

-There’s been a lot of talk recently about a future where AI could handle every job.
-Even software engineers are feeling anxious after witnessing Devin, an AI SWE, building apps and fixing errors autonomously.
+There’s been a lot of talk about a future where AI takes everybody’s job.
+Even software engineers are feeling anxious after seeing demos of Devin, an AI SWE, building apps and fixing errors autonomously.

-But when will these AI become so good they can manage and drive complex projects end-to-end without human oversight?
+But will these AI become so good they can manage and drive projects end-to-end?

-Here’s how I see it, AI agents will develop as assistants to human software engineers, rather than replacing them.
-AI will take care of boring stuff like coding and fixing bugs, allowing humans to focus on driving technical direction and working on domain-specific tasks.
+I think AI will develop more as assistants to human software engineers, rather than replacing them.
+AI will take care of boring stuff like coding and fixing bugs, and let humans focus on driving technical direction and working on domain-specific tasks.
 After all, software engineering isn’t just about writing code.

-That said, as AI becomes increasingly adept at coding and bug-fixing, there will be less demand for entry-level software engineering jobs.
-But IC5+ engineers are safe.
-Because those roles focus more on strategic decision-making, solving complex problems, mentoring teams, driving innovation, and cross-functional collaboration — tasks that AI won’t replicate in the near future.
+I think there will be less demand for entry-level software engineering jobs because they mainly focus on execution.
+But senior+ engineers are safe because they focus more on dealing with incomplete requirements and decision-making, solving domain-specific problems, mentoring teams, and cross-functional collaboration — tasks that AI can’t handle.

 For anyone wondering how to adapt to these changes, here are my suggestions:

-- Get comfortable with AI-powered IDEs.
-You’ll quickly see how much faster you can bootstrap projects, and how coding is just one part of the job.
+2. Get comfortable with AI-powered IDEs.
+You’ll see how fast it is to bootstrap a project and understand that coding is just one part of the job.

 In my view, a jobless future for software engineers is still far away.
 What I believe is that the future of software engineering won’t be one where human engineers are replaced, but one where they and AI work together to push the boundaries of what’s possible.